PigCI/pig-ci-rails/README.md

 Features I'd like to add at some point:

-  * Codacy fixups
   * HTML output to include branch - Right now they're just timestamps which makes filtering hard.
-  * Add the logo of PigCI to HTML summary.
   * Should I disable terminal output by default?
 It feels like noise.
   * Should I reject database requests that have a value of 0?
 I think so.
   * Document setting branch/commit encase of weird CI.